 The annual ORSA Report brings together and summarises a high-level description of the key components of ORSA, together with key developments and outcomes during the year.
 It provides a forward-looking assessment of the risk and solvency needs of the Company over a 3-year time horizon, reflecting the company's strategy and business plans.
-The ORSA processes and associated ORSA Report play a key role in supporting decision making and strategy development at the Company's Board and Risk Committee.
+The ORSA processes and associated ORSA report play a key role in supporting decision making and strategy development at the Company's Board and Risk Committee.

 Outputs of the underlying ORSA processes are presented to the Board and its committees throughout the year.
-The subsequent ORSA Report is produced and approved by the Board annually, or in the event that ORSA triggers are met (per its ORSA policy).
-For example, an out of cycle ORSA update may be triggered (at the discretion of the Board), as was the case in 2020 which is explained in Section B.1.2 above, in the event of:
+The subsequent ORSA report is produced and approved by the Board annually, or in the event that ORSA triggers are met (per its ORSA policy).
+For example, an out of cycle ORSA update may be triggered (at the discretion of the Board) in the event of:

-- An actual or projected material impact on the Company's Own Funds or diversified SCR compared to Plan; - The invocation of the Crisis Action Leadership Team (under the Financial Event Response Plan); - More broadly any potentially material change to the Company's risk profile.
+- An actual or projected material impact on the Company's Own Funds or diversified SCR compared to Plan; - The invocation of the Crisis Action Leadership Team (under the Financial Event Response Plan); and/or - More broadly any potentially material change to the Company's risk profile.